ohlerlab/Riboseq_Pipeline/README.md

 ## Installation

 ### Prerequisites
+- R
 - Singularity: [Link to guide.](https://sylabs.io/guides/3.0/user-guide/installationhtml)
-*Note: If you have conda installed, it might interfer with Singularity.*
+*Note: If you already have conda installed, it might interfer with Singularity.*
     <details><summary>Click here for a fix</summary>
     <p>